GervinFung/TicTacToe/README.md

 ## To start the game

-This game allows user to choose between playing against AI or another friend No. | Steps
+This is a multithreaded tic-tac-toe game that allows user to choose between playing against AI or another friend No. | Steps
 --- | ---
 1.| Double click TicTacToe.jar file